See Americans with Disabilities Act.

 The Department of Justice regulation provides a comprehensive list of auxiliary aids and services required by the ADA to help overcome communication barriers.
-Examples of auxiliary aids and services are: assistive listening devices, interpreters, notetakers, captioning, etc.
+Examples of auxiliary aids and services are assistive listening devices, interpreters, notetakers, captioning, etc.

-Text of the conversation is displayed on a monitor built into the phone so the person with hearing loss can follow the call.
+The text of the conversation is displayed on a monitor built into the phone so the person with hearing loss can follow the call.
 A special phone is required.

-CART – Communication Access Realtime Translation
+CART – Communication Access Real-time Translation

-CART or Communication Access Realtime Translation is the verbatim, near instantaneous conversion of spoken language into text.
-A stenotype machine, notebook computer and realtime software is used to produce the text.
+CART or Communication Access Real-time Translation is the verbatim, near instantaneous conversion of spoken language into text.
+A stenotype machine, notebook computer, and real-time software is used to produce the text.
 The text is usually displayed either on a screen by a projector connected to the notebook computer, or on a notebook computer or computer monitor.
 CART is usually utilized by people with hearing loss who use spoken language as a primary mode of communication.
 However, some culturally Deaf people (whose primary mode of communication is sign language) can use CART as well.